Sanmenxia Henan, China Travel Guide

 Always check local forecasts before venturing out.

-The historical layers make for compelling exploration.
+The layers of history make for compelling exploration.

 Small preparations truly enhance comfort and experience while exploring Sanmenxia's varied attractions.